 - advising the prison director what information is required by the NZPB.

-- All costs associated with an employee being summoned will be met by the NZPB as per regulations made under the Summary Proceedings Act 1957.
+- All costs associated with an employee being summoned will be met by the NZPB as per regulations made under the Criminal Procedure Act 2011.

-- If the NZPB requires the attendance of an independent contractor or service provider (i.e. engaged via a Contract For Service and paid via invoice) they must issue a formal summons.
+- If the NZPB requires the attendance of an independent contractor or service provider (i.e. engaged via a Contract for Service and paid via invoice) they must issue a summons.

-- On receipt of a summons, the contractor may wish to advise the regional commissioner or prison director concerned that they have been summonsed to appear (given the confidentiality clauses included in many of the Department's Contracts for Service).
+- On receipt of a summons, the contractor or service provider must advise the regional commissioner or prison director concerned that they have been summonsed to appear (given the confidentiality clauses included in many of the Department's Contracts for Service).

-- If the regional commissioner and prison director are made aware that a contractor within their region has been requested to appear, the prison director may contact Head Office Legal Services to discuss the issue with a solicitor.
+- If the regional commissioner and prison director are made aware that a contractor or service provider within their region has been requested or summoned to appear, the prison director must contact Head Office Legal Services to discuss the issue with a solicitor.

 - The NZPB will inform prison directors and prisoners of hearing outcomes within seven days of the hearing taking place.

-- The Department will implement the NZPB recommendations where possible or practicable subject to resources available or legislative constraints including instructions issued under s196 of the Corrections Act 2004.
+- The Department will implement the NZPB recommendations (such as relevant activities to complete) where possible or practicable subject to resources available or legislative constraints including instructions issued under s196 of the Corrections Act 2004.

-- However, in the event where it is not possible to implement NZPB recommendations, the case manager will advise the NZPB as soon as is practicable, in writing by way of a specific parole assessment report, providing sufficient detail so as to avoid any perception of deliberate inaction.
+Where it is not possible to implement NZPB recommendations, case management will advise the NZPB as soon as is practicable, in writing, by way of either a PAR Addendum or Abbreviated PAR report.

-R.01.07 Revocation of NZPB direction for prisoners release
+R.01.06 Revocation of NZPB direction for prisoner's release

 - The prison director can make an application to the NZPB for a direction(s) to revoke parole if the prisoner: